-B. Translational Stage
+Fig. 3: Translational Stage

-The TS is being custom built by Guidance Dynamics Corporation[®], according to the ADAMUS laboratory team's specifications.
-Fig. 4 and Fig. 5 show the rendering and the actual TS.
-The TS contains the linear air bearings necessary to create the air cushion that separates the structure from the floor and the mass balancing system, based on air pulleys, necessary for near gravity-free vertical motion of the AS.
-The TS terminates with a spherical air bearing cup, and the mating spherical segment ball which will be attached to the AS.
-The TS also carries the compressed air tanks and interconnected pneumatics that store and distribute the air used by all the air bearings of the platform.
+The TS contains the linear air bearings necessary to create the air cushion that separates the structure from the floor and a mass counterbalancing system, based on air pulleys, necessary for near gravity-free vertical motion of the AS.
+The TS will terminate with a spherical air bearing cup, and the mating spherical segment ball which will be attached to the AS.
+The TS also carries the compressed air tanks and interconnected pneumatics that store and distribute the air used by the air bearings.

-C. Attitude Stage
+C. ATTITUDE STAGE

-The attitude stage (AS) is composed of a disc connected to the spherical air bearing.
-Attached to the AS are four arms.
-Two arms extend upwards while the other two arms extend downwards.
-The arms are attached symmetrically to the disc, in order to ensure mass balancing and proper propulsion when the thrusters are activated.
-There are three thrusters per arm mounted along its edge.
-Using the proper combination of active thrusters it is possible to obtain translational or rotational yaw, pitch or roll motions.
-The AS provides full 360° of yaw freedom and ± 45° about the pitch and roll axes.
-The thrusters and the air bearings are fed with compressed air, which is stored in carbon fiber tanks attached to the AS.
+The attitude stage (AS) will be composed of a disc connected to four arms.
+Two arms will extend upwards while the other two arms will extend downwards.
+The arms will be attached symmetrically to the disc, in order to ensure mass balancing and proper propulsion when the thrusters are activated.
+There will be three thrusters per arm mounted along its edge.
+Using the proper combination of active thrusters it will be possible to obtain translational or rotational yaw, pitch or roll motions.
+The AS will provide full 360 degrees of yaw freedom and $\pm 45^{\circ}$ about the pitch and roll axes.
+The thrusters will be fed with compressed air, which will be stored in carbon fiber tanks attached to the AS.
 During the simulation operations there will be a constant mass loss due to the compressed air usage.
-For balancing reasons the tanks are placed having their combined center of mass coincident with the center of rotation of the attitude stage.
-The flat disk of the AS also supports the power management system, the onboard computer and the puck, a device used by the PhaseSpace Impulse System for controlling the proper flashing frequency for each LED so that the cameras system will recognize their position.
-A total of 6 LEDs are positioned on the edges of the arms and on the middle of the upper platform.
-The batteries needed to power the system are located on the lower arms in order to lower the center of mass position.
-Fig. 6 and Fig. 7 show the AS connected to the air bearing but detached from the translational stage in a render and actual view respectively.
-Wiring and pneumatic connections are not shown in the pictures for clarity reasons.
+For balancing reasons the tanks will be placed having their combined center of mass coincident with the center of rotation.
+The flat disk of the AS will also support the power management system, the onboard computer and the puck, a device used by the PhaseSpace Impulse System for controlling the proper flashing frequency for each LED so that the cameras system will recognize their position.
+A total of 6 LEDs will be positioned on the edges of the arms and on the middle of the upper platform.
+The batteries needed to power the system will be located on the lower arms in order to lower the center of mass position.
+The AS will also support the motors controller card and the motors drives, needed to control the motors of the mass balancing platform.
+Fig. 4 shows the AS connected to the air bearing but detached from the translational stage.
+Wiring is not shown in the drawing for clarity reasons.